terrelvision/journey/README.md

 "*noun* : something suggesting travel or passage from one place to another"

 In this case, it is a passage from one condition to another, requring a significant effort over time.
-I indent to document my transformation from under-employed factory worker to highly skilled and well-compensated DevOps engineer.
+I intend to document my transformation from under-employed factory worker to highly skilled and well-compensated DevOps engineer.

 ---